alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 8. Operators and Cluster Logging

 ### Task
-Configure Operators and Cluster-Logging
+Configure Cluster-Logging Operators and Kibana Index Patterns

 ### Requirements
+* Red Hat OpenShift Logging
 * OpenShift Elastic Operator
-* Red Hat OpenShift Logging

 ### Task breakdown
 8.1.
 What do we have?